SvOlli/sorbus/doc/cpu_detect.md

  36:00ff r 00    :
  37:00ff w 02    :
 ```
-The way the $5c opcode is processed here looks a bit strange.
-For a
+The way the $5c opcode at line 14 is processed here looks a bit strange.
-couple of cycles, the CPU seems to have stop working like when an NMOS
+For a couple of cycles (lines 17-21), the CPU seems to have stopped
-6502 executes a `KIL` (illegal) opcode.
-However at some point the CPU
+working, like when an NMOS 6502 executes a `KIL` (illegal) opcode.
+However at some point the CPU just continues working at line 22.
+So this
-just continues working.
-So this behaviour is very different from the
+behaviour is very different from the way the NMOS 6502 processes this
-way the NMOS 6502 processes this opcode.
-The result is the same, though.
+opcode.
+The result is the same, though: a three-byte NOP.

-Only when testing for an implemented `INC` instruction it succeeds this
+But when testing for an implemented `INC` instruction at line 28, it
-time.
-Then one of the bit manipulation instructions which is not present
+succeeds this time.
+Then one of the bit manipulation instructions in line
-on the 65SC02, sets the bit 1 of the return value, making this the only
+33, which is not present on the 65SC02, sets the bit 1 of the return
-time, the `INX`-slide is not used.
+value, at line 37 making this the only time, the `INX`-slide is not used
+for the return value.

 Disassembly as seen on a 65SC02